glutanimate/anki-addons-misc/README.md

 The source file naming describes which part of Anki each add-on interacts with.
 As such, the names don't always correspond to how the add-ons are listed on AnkiWeb.

 Anki loads add-on modules alphabetically.
-Add-ons with a leading underscore are designed to be imported after most other add-ons have been loaded as they might interact with them.
+Add-ons with a leading special character are designed to be imported after most other add-ons have been loaded as they might interact with them.

 ## License